stamayo1/stamayo1/README.md

 ### Hi there 👋, am Sebastian or Sebas

-- ⚡ I'm Back-end developer junior
+- ⚡ I'm software developer
-- 🔭 Knowledge of python, django, and flask, as well as API gateways
+- 🔭 Knowledge of Java, Python (Django and Flask), React
 - 📫 How to reach me: sebastian18t@outlook.com
 - 🖥  Linkedin: https://www.linkedin.com/in/sebastian-tamayo-lasso
 - 😄 Pronouns: he/him